Crispy120286/mythic/content/Session Notes/Act 2. Building Arc/Session 28 - 2024-04-25 - Adventure on Machina Part 2.md

 We go to Crystal Cove.

 We go to [[Eira Nightwhisper]]'s house.
 She has extra joints on her arm.
+Creepy...

 She cuts her own throat and smiles with satisfaction. oh god...